nextflow-io/nextflow/docs/faq.rst

 Q: *I have a collection of input files (e.g. carrots.fa, onions.fa, broccoli.fa).
 How can I specify that a process is performed on each input file in a parallel manner?*

 A: The idea here is to create a ``channel`` that will trigger a process execution for each of your files.
-First define a parameter that specifies where the input files are:
+First define at the top of your script file a parameter that specifies where the input files are:

 ::